Ancient High House: History

 Many of the original timbers bear carpenter's marks indicating that the frame was pre-assembled on the ground and the joints numbered to aid the on-site construction.
 Some timbers have additional joint housings cut into them, which would suggest that they have been reused from an even earlier structure.
 It was not unheard of for a building to be dismantled and rebuilt at a different location - hence the expression to 'up-sticks', which means to move house.
+Richard Dorrington constructed the house in 1595 and he died two years later, leaving the house to let for several years.
+The Ancient High House was probably the "house which I now dwelle in" which Francis Dorrington (Mayor of Stafford) returned to live at during 1612, although it is not mentioned by name again until 1622 when Francis Dorrington paid a duty to the town for the porch encroaching into the nearby street.

-At the time of the outbreak of the English Civil War, a member of the Sneed family of Keele Hall, near Newcastle-under-Lyme, was renting the building.
+At the time of the outbreak of the English Civil War in 1642, Richard Sneyd of Keele Hall, near Newcastle-under-Lyme, was renting the building.